Festivals-App/festivals-server/DOCUMENTATION.md

 }
 ```
 If the request specified to include relationships the objects are contained in the`included`field.
-**Included relationships will only work if only one object is returned by the request.**
+**Included relationships will only work if the request returns only one object.**
 ```
 {
     "data": [